Solar in Medford, OR: 2026 Cost, Savings & Payback

 What is the solar payback period in Medford?

-The average solar payback period in Medford is approximately 15.5 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $7,273.
+The average solar payback period in Medford is approximately 22.1 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $26,062 before subtracting installation cost.

 Does Medford have net metering?